Alibey Lagoon

-Alibey Lagoon (Алібей, Limanul Alibei, Alibey Gölü) is a salty lagoon (liman) on the Black Sea coast of Tatarbunary Raion of Odessa Oblast, Ukraine.
+Alibey Lagoon (Алібей, Limanul Alibei, Alibey Gölü) is a salty lagoon (liman) on the Black Sea coast of Bilhorod-Dnistrovskyi Raion of Odesa Oblast, Ukraine.
 The lagoon is originated from the old mouth of the Khadzhyder River.
 The length of the lagoon is 15 km, width 11 km, area 72 km2.
 The depth is 2.5 m.

 The lagoon is separated from the sea by sandbar.
 It is connected through the Kurudiol Lagoon with the Burnas Lagoon on the south east, with the Karachaus Lagoon and Shahany Lagoon on the south west.
 Earlier, the Khadzhyder River inflowed to the lagoon, but now the river inflows to the Khadzhyder Lagoon, which separated from the Alibey Lagoon by dam.